Troubleshooting

 require.context not enabled

-This can also be the result of using a custom version of @expo/metro-config that does not enable context modules.
+This can happen when using a custom version of @expo/metro-config that does not enable context modules.
 Expo Router requires the project metro.config.js to use expo-router/metro as the default configuration.
 Delete the metro.config.js, or extend expo/metro-config.
 See Customizing metro for more information.